 About Me

-I earned my BSc in Engineering Physics with minors in Math & Astronomy from the University of Illinois at Urbana-Champaign (UIUC).
+I recently completed my Ph.D. in Physics @ Northeastern University and IAIFI, advised by Jim Halverson and Jonathan Blazek.
+I previously earned my BSc in Engineering Physics with minors in Math & Astronomy from the University of Illinois at Urbana-Champaign (UIUC).
 I was a NSF fellow at the National Center for Supercomputing Applications and Galaxy and Black Hole Astrophysics Group working under Dr. Xin Liu.

-In my freetime, I enjoy weightlifting, biking, and adding records to online shopping carts which never get checked out.
+In my freetime, I enjoy weightlifting, climbing, and adding records to online shopping carts which never get checked out.

 My alma mater referenced in a xkcd comic